 I have jumped in feet first, head first, and tapping fingers first into the social media phenomenon.
 I have worked with Facebook, Twitter, LinkedIn, HootSuite, and TweetDeck.
 (No, I haven’t tried Google+, but who has time to learn an entire new system?!)

 The beauty of social media is being able to connect across miles, states, countries, continents, and oceans.
-It affords the immediate gratification of reconnecting with our second grade best friend, keeping up with our church and work friends, sharing photos and news with relatives across the country, and chatting it up with people we’ve never met but who share similar interests.
+It affords the immediate gratification of reconnecting with our second grade best friend, keeping up with our church and work friends, sharing photos and news with relatives across the country, and chatting it up with people who’ve never met but who share similar interests.
 I actually feel a surge of giddiness when I receive a notification that a long lost friend or someone in South Africa wants to follow or chat with me!

 Then came the day when I received a Facebook friend request from an old boyfriend.
 Well, not merely an old boyfriend, but one who had intimate knowledge of me in my premarital, not-on-God’s-plan days.